 What you have here on this website is a description of how all commerce and industry will be designed in, let’s say, a hundred years.
 There is no alternative.
 We cannot continue to design in the most wasteful way we can find, just to sell more widgets when the first, shoddy ones are thrown away.
-If you give some assistance and join in the project, perhaps this will become the dominant paradigm much sooner – maybe in ten or twenty years If the Occupy movement is successful in eliminating purposeful wasting, maybe sooner rather than later.
+If you give some assistance and join in the project, perhaps this will become the dominant paradigm much sooner – maybe in ten or twenty years If the Occupy movement bubbles up to successl in eliminating purposeful wasting, it may be sooner rather than later.
 What we are doing today is not sustainable.

 There’s that tricky word again.
 At one time, sustainable seemed to have a simple meaning.
 Can we keep doing what we are doing into the foreseeable future and still deliver a working system (planet, economics, social system) to our children?
 If we are going to run out of resources or collapse the economy or destroy ourselves in a nuclear holocaust, then it isn’t sustainable.
 But the definition has become muddied because many people need to dumb it down so that they can call completely wasteful practices by this high-sounding word in a process called greenwashing.
 The unfortunate result is that this reasonably well defined word is now viewed with distrust by the public.